t1pen/Robotics2_FKandIK_Group7_SPHERICAL_2024/README.md

 #### Forward Button

 <p align="justify">&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The forward button performs the forward kinematics of function of the calculator.
 The function of these button is to get entry values from entry boxes of the link lengths and the joint variable and do the computations of forward kinematics to obtain the position vector.
-It also saves the datas in an excel file when the <a href='#record-data'>Record Data Checkbox</a>  is checked.
+It also saves the datas in an excel file when the <a href='#recording-data'>Record Data Checkbox</a>  is checked.
 Additionally, it launches the <code>roboticstoolbox</code> that visually shows the orientation of the manipulator based on the data entered and computation.
 </p>

 <p align="center">